Michael Blouin (writer)

 His 2019 novel Skin House won the 2020 ReLit Award for Best Novel.

 It is included, as part of the Lunar Codex project, in the NASA/Astrobotic mission to the moon in 2024 and, along with I am Billy the Kid, successfully landed on the lunar surface on February 22, 2024 as a part of the historic NASA/Intuitive Machines/SpaceX Odysseus Mission, marking NASA's first return to the moon in fifty years.
+2024 also saw the publication of the collected poetry "Hard Electric".

 As of March 2023 Blouin is an instructor at the University of Toronto and a guest lecturer at Carleton University.